 - Note from Cumbria Police in 2002; it shows Cumbria Police did not bother to speak to witnesses

 - Letter from the Coroner in 2001; this shows the Coroner felt the abortion would have a significant impact on Alison’s state of mind

-The last link above is to a document entitled “Report into North Lakeland Healthcare” from November 2000.
-It shows North Cumbria NHS would have been entirely focused on managing their reputation when I first approached them in 2001, this is something we were unaware of and the timing of my approach couldn’t have been worse.
-The report also shows a former Senior Police Commander on the board of North Lakeland Healthcare (p44) at the time of the investigation in 2001.
-Some people have suggested the presence of a former Police Commander might explain why the original investigation was brushed under the carpet, it would only be fair to note stranger things have happened and Cumbria Police have never had a reputation as the most transparent Police Force on the block.
+The last link above is a report into North Lakeland Healthcare from November 2000.
+It shows North Cumbria NHS were focused on managing their reputation when I first approached them in 2001, I was unaware and the timing of my approach could not have been worse.
+The report shows on page 44 a former Police Commander on the board of the NHS Trust at the time of the first investigation in 2001.
+The presence of a former Police Commander on the board of the NHS Trust might explain why the original investigation was brushed under the carpet, it would only be fair to note stranger things have happened.
+Cumbria Police have never had a reputation as the most transparent Police Force on the block.